-[Headline: New F1D rules]
+New F1D Rules

 The long-term effect of this new rules change is unclear.
-Many were not expecting any F1D rule changes, and the news of the upcoming changes was not publically known to the Indoor community until shortly before the final vote was taken.
+Many were not expecting any F1D rule changes, and the news of the upcoming changes was not publicly known to the Indoor community until shortly before the final vote was taken.
 Reactions have varied.
 Some feel participation will increase because of the heavier weight; some feel the rules are too restrictive and will no longer fly the event; and others will fly no matter what the rules are.

 The reduced rubber will drop flight times and put a premium on having good rubber.
 With only 400 mg of rubber, using only the best will maximize flight times.
 Those with stashes of premium rubber will definitely have an advantage.